-In spite of its possible negative connotations, there is a universal appeal to rain soaked city streets that evokes something entirely visceral.
-So often you will find this in the film industry which goes to great lengths to recreate that saturated-with-rain aesthetic for good reason.
-Those rain slicked city streets reflect so much of ourselves back at us it’s like peering in a distorted mirror reminding us of those places we inhabit that are both imaginary and real.
+“Rain-soaked city streets evoke something entirely visceral,” Wilson says.
+“So often you find this in the film industry, which goes to great lengths to recreate that saturated-with-rain aesthetic—and for good reason.
+Those streets reflect so much of ourselves back at us.
+It’s like peering in a distorted mirror that reminds us of places we inhabit, both imaginary and real.”